aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_router/histories/histories.md

 #### Cons

-In general, production web applications should use `browserHistory` for the cleaner URLs, and for support for server-side rendering, which is impossible with hashHistory.
+In general, production web applications should use `browserHistory` for **the cleaner URLs**, and for **support for server-side rendering**, which is impossible with hashHistory.